Brexit trade deal gets EU green light

 Although the 2016 Brexit referendum that set the divorce in motion proved to be extremely divisive, the vote is expected to go smoothly.

-The MPs have not had long to study the 1,200-page text, but Prime Minister Boris Johnson has a comfortable majority of Conservative MPs in the Commons and has hailed the accord as a victory.
+The MPs have not had long to study the 1,200-page text, but Johnson has a comfortable majority of Conservative MPs in the Commons and has hailed the accord as a victory

-The minority Scottish National Party will oppose the deal -- as it opposed Brexit -- but the main Labour opposition will back it to avoid further disruption.
+The minority Scottish National Party will oppose the deal -- as it opposed Brexit -- but bulk of MPs from the main Labour opposition will back it to avoid further disruption.

 The deal offers the British duty-free and quota-free access to its market of 450 million consumers, and gives European fishermen access to UK waters for at least another five-and-a-half years.